 By April Womanheart

 I use free-giveaway promotional mousepads as pads between my plants and furniture.
 They are waterproof, and can be cut to shape of the pot.
 I flip them over so that the advertising side is down.

 I use the flat plastic lids from coffee cans or iced tea mix canisters & other similar lids as "coasters" under potted plants.
 Just have to be careful to not over water & over flow the lids!

 Smaller plants I water at sink so they are saturated and I don't over water.
 I put the plant pot down inside a decorated or colorful pot to catch any drips.
-Also at the end of the summer, I purchased the plastic picnic plates or bowls to go under larger pots.
-I use clear.

 I use inverted (old) burner covers under the clay saucers.
 They look decent and will catch any overflow.
 If you're worried about your furniture getting scratched underneath those, just fold a paper towel or use one of those rubbery squares for opening jars under that.